owengage/infinite-monkeys/README.md

-# Oak logbook
+# Infinite Monkeys

-Oak is a personal experiment to create a log book for taking daily or diary like notes.
+Infinite Monkeys is a personal experiment to create a log book for taking daily or diary like notes.

 All other note taking software I have used falls massively short of what I want from a note-taking application.
 Most offer fancy rich text editing, and maybe